This is my Estateguru Review based on my direct experience on the platform.

 Know what you buy – EstateGuru loans definitions

 A development loan is a loan used to develop real property.
-It may include not just construction of the improvements, but also excavation, infrastructure such as storm sewers and roads, and the holding costs of the property until such time as it can be sold or can support fully amortizing permanent financing.
+It may also include excavation, infrastructure such as storm sewers and roads, and the holding costs of the property.

-The property backed loan is used to release equity capital and increase the operating capital of the company.
+The property backed loan is used to release equity capital and increase the operating capital of the real estate company.

 From this data, I’d say it is rather safe (for my risk appetite) investing in most of these loans.
 Latvia loans might have the best numbers so far, but more data is needed to draw conclusions.